-Obviously, templates need to be adjusted depending on the type of content in question – is it a product review, a list post, a case study, etc. There are plenty of templates online to choose from and adjust according to your own needs.
+Obviously, templates need to be adjusted depending on the type of content in question – is it a product review, a list post, or a case study?
+There are plenty of templates online to choose from and adjust according to your own needs.

 3. Keep your instructions clear

-For best results, it is important to always provide clear instructions.
+For best results, it is important to provide clear instructions.